anamarijapapic/js-school-apapic/README.md

 ### Countdown

-Using recursion write a JavaScript function that counts down from a number to 1 to console.
+Write a JavaScript function that counts down from a number to 1 to console.
 Write a similar function that counts up from 1 to number.
+Use recursion to implement both functions.

 ```js
 countDown(10);